Can I register my derivative work with The MLC and collect royalties?

 - Any song arrangements that change lyrics, abridge the music, or make other significant modifications to the original composition.

-Can I register a Derivative Work with The MLC?
+Can I register a derivative work with The MLC?

 What form of permission do I need from the copyright holder to register my derivative work?